Sending a Care Package to PNG

 - Contemporary Christian music CDs—While we missionaries eventually adapt to our new cultures, music from our home country still touches us more deeply than the music from the country we serve.
 If you heard a new song on the radio that you think we’d love, buy the CD and send it to us!
 Chances are strong that we haven’t heard it yet, but check with us first just to make sure we don’t already own it.

 - DVDs–We don’t have movie theaters here, so getting a new DVD is about like going to the theater for us!
-Just check with us first to make sure it’s not one we already own, and don’t send Blu-Ray discs because we don’t have a Blu-Ray player.
+Just check with us first to make sure it’s not one we already own.
+If it’s a new release, we almost certainly don’t have it.

 - A letter from the heart—won’t cost you anything (except the shipping), but incredibly meaningful.
 Tell us what’s going on in your life, our home church, our state/country, etc. It helps us stay up to date on life back “home” and makes us feel involved in your lives.
 You hear about our lives all the time in our newsletters, we want to hear about you, too!
 Include some pictures if you can!

 - Games, toys, books, and puzzles for our kids.
 (They LOVE hot wheels cars, and they make great gifts to the children of our national friends here.)